MouseTrapCoder/Guessing-Game/README.md

 # Guessing-Game
-This is a simple guessing game, single or two players can play.
+This is a simple guessing game where one or two players can play.
+Made with Java.